 His diverse diplomatic, political, academic, and journalistic roles have brought him outside the United States to Mexico, El Salvador, Honduras, Panama, Venezuela, Colombia, Cuba, Ecuador, Peru, Bolivia, Argentina and Chile.

-Patricio Zamorano has strong experience in social and corporate marketing, advertising and political campaigns, strategic communication and messaging campaigns, in addition to social media content management, web traffic monitoring and online analytics.
+Patricio Zamorano has also strong experience in social and corporate marketing, advertising and political campaigns, strategic communication and messaging campaigns, in addition to social media content management, web traffic monitoring and online analytics.
 He has worked extensively on web projects for clients in the public and private sectors, providing excellent results in audience outreach and readership growth, especially among the Hispanic community in the United States.
 Under his leadership as Online Editor for the Diario La Opinión (the largest Spanish-language newspaper in the U.S.), La Opinion.com won “Best Website of the Year” in the “News and Media” category of Yahoo!
 En Español, and the “Standard of Excellence” prize, awarded by the Web Marketing Association.

 In 2010 he was unanimously voted winner of the First Prize of the National Essay Contest “The Chilean Media and the Bicentennial (La Prensa Chilena y el Bicentenario),” in the reporting category, organized by the Círculo de Periodistas (Journalists’ Circle) of Chile and the University of Santiago, with his essay “Chile en tres actos (Chile in Three Acts)”.

 Patricio Zamorano is a member of the Society of Author’s Rights (Sociedad del Derecho de Autor) of Chile, of the Journalists’ College (Colegio de Periodistas) of Chile and of the National Association of Hispanic Journalists of the United States.